wix-playground/dapperdox/docs/proxy-configure.md

 ## Configuring

-A reverse proxy configuration for DapperDox consits of two parts.
+A reverse proxy configuration for DapperDox consist of two parts.

 1. A URL path prefix to forward.
 2. A host (and an optional path) to forward on to.